Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: Simulation Studies

-We present inference results with empirical coverages and empirical mean lengths of CIs in Figure~\ref{fig:infer pre25 post25}. {In (S1), the Normality CI achieves near-nominal coverage overall but under-covers for some values of $\tau^*$ (e.g., $0.5$ and $1.4$).
-This occurs even though $\taubar$ is identifiable and coincides with $\tau^*$ in (S1), since boundary effects can induce non-regularity in $\muhat\tr\betahat$, leading to inference challenges.
-Notably, in this case our DRoSC method coincides with the standard SC method, so the observed under-coverage reflects an inference challenge inherent to SC itself, as discussed in \citet{cattaneo2021prediction}.
-In contrast, the OBA and Proposed CIs maintain valid coverage, with the Proposed CI slightly more conservative than the oracle benchmark.

-Under (S2) and (S3), the Normality CI exhibits under-coverage.
-In (S2), coverage is close to 0.95 when $\tau^*$ is negative and away from zero, but drops to around 0.9 for positive $\tau^*$ and falls below 0.9 near zero, reflecting the non-regularity discussed in Section~\ref{subsec:inference challenges}.
-The OBA and Proposed CIs maintain uniformly valid coverage, with the Proposed CI somewhat conservative but still comparable in length to the oracle benchmark OBA.
-In (S3), a similar pattern holds: the Normality CI misses nominal coverage when $\tau^*=0$ and $\tau^*>0.5$, while OBA and Proposed CIs remain valid.
-Although the Proposed CI is slightly more conservative and modestly longer, its performance often matches that of OBA, which requires oracle knowledge of the bias of the DRoSC estimator.}
+We present inference results with empirical coverages and mean lengths of CIs in Figure~\ref{fig:infer pre25 post25}.
+The Normality CI's coverage is near 0.95 when $\tau^*<0$ but drops to $0.9$ for some positive $\tau^*$ and below $0.9$ near zero, reflecting the non-regularity discussed in Section~\ref{subsec:inference challenges}.
+However, the OBA and Perturbed CIs remain uniformly valid, with the Perturbed CI somewhat conservative but comparable in length to the benchmark OBA.